cockroachdb/docs/src/current/cockroachcloud/managing-access.md

 ---
-title: Managing Access (Authorization) in CockroachDB Cloud
+title: Managing Users, Roles, and Service Accounts in CockroachDB Cloud
 summary: Learn how to manage the lifecycle of CockroachDB Cloud organization users and roles.
 toc: true
 docs_area: manage